-SQL Server Configuration Manager Help SQL Server Configuration Manager Help
+- SQL Server Configuration Manager Help - SQL Server Configuration Manager Help

-Updated: 12 December 2006 Use SQL Server Configuration Manager to configure SQL Server services and configure network connectivity.
-To create or manage database objects, configure security, and write Transact-SQL queries use the SQL Server Management Studio tool.
-For SQL Server 2005 Express Edition, use the Express Manager tool.
-For more information about SQL Server Management Studio and Express Manager, see "SQL Server Management Studio and Business Intelligence Development Studio" in SQL Server Books Online.
-This section contains the F1 Help topics for the dialogs in Microsoft SQL Server Configuration Manager. ☑ Note:
+Use SQL Server Configuration Manager to configure SQL Server services and configure network connectivity.
+To create or manage database objects, configure security, and write Transact-SQL queries, use SQL Server Management Studio.
+For SQL Server Express, use the Express Manager tool.
+For more information about SQL Server Management Studio and Express Manager, see Management Square SQL Server 2000 Services.
+This section contains the F1 Help topics for the dialogs in SQL Server Configuration Manager. ✓ Note:

-SQL Server Configuration Manager cannot configure versions earlier than Microsoft SQL Server 2005. ■ Services SQL Server Configuration Manager manages services that are related to SQL Server 2005.
+SQL Server Configuration Manager cannot configure versions of SQL Server earlier than Microsoft SQL Server 2005. ■ Services SQL Server Configuration Manager manages services that are related to SQL Server.
 Although many of these tasks can be accomplished using the Microsoft Windows Services dialog, is important to note that SQL Server Configuration Manager performs additional operations on the services it manages, such as applying the correct permissions when the service account is changed.
-Using the normal Windows Services dialog to configure any of the SQL Server 2005 services may cause the service to malfunction.
-Use SQL Server Configuration Manager for the following tasks for services: - Start, stop, and pause services - Configure services to start automatically or manually, disable the services, or change other service settings - Change the passwords for the accounts used by the SQL Server services - Start SQL Server using trace flags (command line parameters) - View the properties of services ■ SQL Server 2005 Network Configuration Use SQL Server Configuration Manager for the following tasks related to the SQL Server services on this computer: - Enable or disable a SQL Server network protocol - Configure a SQL Server network protocol ✓ Note:
+Using the normal Windows Services dialog to configure any of the SQL Server services might cause the service to malfunction.
+Use SQL Server Configuration Manager for the following tasks for services: - Start, stop, and pause services - Configure services to start automatically or manually, disable the services, or change other service settings - Change the passwords for the accounts used by the SQL Server services - Start SQL Server using trace flags (command line parameters) - View the properties of services ■ SQL Server Network Configuration Use SQL Server Configuration Manager for the following tasks related to the SQL Server services on this computer: - Enable or disable a SQL Server network protocol - Configure a SQL Server network protocol ✓ Note:

-For a short tutorial about how to configure protocols and connect to the Database Engine, see "Getting Started with the Database Engine" in SQL Server Books Online.
+For a short tutorial about how to configure protocols and connect to the SQL Server Database Engine, see Tutorial: Getting Started with the Database Engine.

-■ SQL Native Client Configuration
+■ SQL Server Native Client Configuration

-SQL Server 2005 clients connect to SQL Server using the SQL Native Client network library.
+SQL Server clients connect to SQL Server by using the SQL Server Native Client network library.
 Use SQL Server Configuration Manager for the following tasks related to client applications on this computer:

-- For SQL Server 2005 client applications on this computer, specify the protocol order, when connecting to SQL Servers.
+- For SQL Server client applications on this computer, specify the protocol order, when connecting to instances of SQL Server.

 - Configure client connection protocols.

-- For SQL Server 2005 client applications, create aliases for SQL Servers, so that clients can connect using a custom connection string.
+- For SQL Server client applications, create aliases for instances of SQL Server, so that clients can connect using a custom connection string.

-For more information on each of these tasks, see F1 help for each task.
+For more information about each of these tasks, see F1 help for each task.

 To open SQL Server Configuration Manager

-• On the Start menu, point to All Programs, point to Microsoft SQL Server 2005, and then click SQL Server Configuration Manager.
+• On the Start menu, point to All Programs, point to Microsoft SQL Server, and then click SQL Server Configuration Manager.

-Change History

-Release History

-4.0 New content:

-12 December 2006 Added information for using SQL Server Management Studio to create and access databases.

 Bee Also

 Reference

-SQL Server 2005 Services
+SQL Server 2008 Services

-SQL Server 2005 Network Configuration
+SQL Server 2008 Network Configuration

-SQL Native Client Configuration
+SQL Server Native Client Configuration

 Managing SQL Server 2000 Services

 Concepts

 Choosing a Network Protocol

 SQL Server Configuration Manager Help

-SQL Server 2005 Services
+SQL Server 2008 Services

 SQL Server Configuration Manager Help >

-Updated: 5 December 2005

-This section contains F1 Help topics for the SQL Server 2005 Services dialog boxes in Microsoft SQL Server Configuration Manager.
+This section contains F1 Help topics for the SQL Server Services dialog boxes in Microsoft SQL Server Configuration Manager.

-Note:
+✓ Note:

-If you open SQL Server Configuration Manager on a node of a cluster that does not host the resources, the services show as stopped. ☑ Note:
+If you open SQL Server Configuration Manager on a node of a cluster that does not host the resources, the services show as stopped. ✓ Note:

-If the nodes of the SQL Server 2005 Services do not populate with the SQL Server services available on the computer, you may not have sufficient permissions to access Windows Management Instrumentation (WMI).
+If the nodes of the SQL Server Services do not populate with the SQL Server services available on the computer, you may not have sufficient permissions to access Windows Management Instrumentation (WMI).
 To configure permissions on WMI, search Books Online for the topic, "How to: Configure WMI to Show Server Status in SQL Server Tools."

-□ Change History

-Release History

-SQL Server 2005Service Pack 1 New content: • Adding the note regarding a cluster that does not host the resources.

 Bee Also

 Concepts

 SQL Server Configuration Manager Help

 SQL Server Configuration Manager Help

 Analysis Server <server> (SQL Server Configuration Manager)